Goldman to Gaming: Tradr Launches New ETFs Aimed at Market Influencers

 Emily J. Thompson, a Chartered Financial Analyst (CFA) with 12 years in investment research, graduated with honors from the Wharton School.
 Specializing in industrial and technology stocks, she provides in-depth analysis for Intellectia’s earnings and market brief reports.

-- Current Highest Rate: The highest CD rate today is 4% APY, offered by Marcus by Goldman Sachs on a 14-month CD, attracting numerous savers and reflecting market demand for long-term deposits.
+- Current Highest Rate: As of June 14, 2026, the highest CD rate is 4% APY offered by Marcus by Goldman Sachs on its 14-month CD, significantly above the market average, enticing savers to lock in funds for better returns.

-- Deposit Amount Impact: For a 4% APY CD, depositing $10,000 would yield a total balance of $10,407.42 at maturity, resulting in $407.42 in interest, emphasizing the positive correlation between deposit amounts and earnings.
+- Impact of Deposit Amount: For a 4% APY CD, depositing $10,000 would yield a total balance of $10,407.42 at maturity, translating to $407.42 in interest, emphasizing the positive correlation between deposit amounts and earnings.

-- Diversity of CD Types: Beyond traditional CDs, the market offers various types such as Bump-up CDs, No-penalty CDs, and Jumbo CDs, which may require sacrificing some interest rates but provide greater flexibility to meet different savers' needs.
+- Diversity of CD Types: Beyond traditional CDs, various types such as Bump-up CDs, No-penalty CDs, and Jumbo CDs exist, which may offer lower rates but provide greater flexibility, catering to different saver needs.

 See More